Copper(II) hydroxide: Reactions

-It is stable to about 100 °C.
+It is stable to about 100 °C. Above this temperature, it will decompose into copper(II) oxide.

 Copper(II) hydroxide reacts with a solution of ammonia to form a deep blue solution of tetramminecopper [Cu(NH3)4]2+ complex ion.

-Copper(II) hydroxide catalyzes the oxidation of ammonia solutions in presence of dioxygen, giving rise to copper ammine nitrites, such as Cu(NO2)2(NH3)n.
+Copper(II) hydroxide oxidizes of ammonia in presence of oxygen, giving rise to copper ammine nitrites, such as Cu(NO2)2(NH3)n.

 Copper(II) hydroxide is mildly amphoteric.
 It dissolves slightly in concentrated alkali, forming [Cu(OH)4]2−.

 Reagent for organic chemistry

-Copper(II) hydroxide has a rather specialized role in organic synthesis.
+Copper(II) hydroxide has a specialized role in organic synthesis.
 Often, when it is utilized for this purpose, it is prepared in situ by mixing a soluble copper(II) salt and potassium hydroxide.
 It is sometimes used in the synthesis of aryl amines.
 For example, copper(II) hydroxide catalyzes the reaction of ethylenediamine with 1-bromoanthraquinone or 1-amino-4-bromoanthraquinone to form 1-((2-aminoethyl)amino)anthraquinone or 1-amino-4-((2-aminoethyl)amino)anthraquinone, respectively:

 Copper(II) hydroxide also converts acid hydrazides to carboxylic acids at room temperature.
-This conversion is useful in the synthesis of carboxylic acids in the presence of other fragile functional groups.
+This conversion can be used in the synthesis of carboxylic acids in the presence of other fragile functional groups.
 The yields are generally excellent as is the case with the production of benzoic acid and octanoic acid:

 Uses

-Copper(II) hydroxide in ammonia solution, known as Schweizer's reagent, possesses the interesting ability to dissolve cellulose.
+Copper(II) hydroxide in ammonia solution, known as Schweizer's reagent, dissolves cellulose.
 This property led to it being used in the production of rayon, a cellulose fiber.

-It is also used widely in the aquarium industry for its ability to destroy external parasites in fish, including flukes, marine ich, Brooklynellosis, and marine velvet, without killing the fish.
+It is also used in the aquarium industry for its ability to destroy external parasites in fish, including flukes, marine ich, Brooklynellosis, and marine velvet, without killing the fish.
 Although other water-soluble copper compounds can be effective in this role, they generally result in high fish mortality.

 Copper(II) hydroxide has been used as an alternative to the Bordeaux mixture, a fungicide and nematicide.
 Such products include Kocide 3000, produced by Kocide L.L.C.
 Copper(II) hydroxide is also occasionally used as ceramic colorant.

 Copper(II) hydroxide has been combined with latex paint, making a product designed to control root growth in potted plants.
 Secondary and lateral roots thrive and expand, resulting in a dense and healthy root system.
 It was sold under the name Spin Out, which was first introduced by Griffin L.L.C.
 The rights are now owned by SePRO Corp.
-It is now sold as Microkote either in a solution you apply yourself, or as treated pots.
+It is now sold as Microkote either in a solution applied by the end user, or as treated pots.